Trip25/100daysofcode/README.md

 - CodeWars challenges
 - Recap Quiz: BC14 - W4D3- Intro to testing [7/8]
 - Recap over unit tests with Jest
-- New content: Testing with Playwright
+- New content: End to End Testing with Playwright
 - Workshop

 ### Thoughts:
+Unit testing seemed simple but when we had to start writing more tests using Playwright for a To Do application, it began to get a lot more difficult.
+Especially when you have to target the right DOM elements..
+Definitely need a lot more practice to get my head around it.

 ### Links to work / resources:
 - https://github.com/SchoolOfCode/bc14_w4d3_workshop_e2e-testing-with-playwright-rm37-harsham-tripti